 In CULHCH AC OLWEN, Gwyn is placed in the North for the story of Creiddylad and Gwythyr.
 As his father was Nudd, it may well be that legend associated him with the Nudd son of Liberalis who is to be connected with the Yarrow Stone.
 I once explored this Nudd as a possible relation of Uther Pendragon (see https://mistshadows.blogspot.com/2019/06/uther-pen-son-of-nethawcnwython-part-two.html and https://mistshadows.blogspot.com/2019/05/uther-pen-son-of-nethawcnwython.html).
 If Gwyn Godyfrion was indeed linked to this chieftain, a possible link with the Eildons as the original site of Elei gains some traction.
 See the following maps for the proximity of Yarrow to the Eildon Hills.

 Note that the Yarrow Water empties into the Ettrick, a major tributary of the Tweed just upstream from the Eildons.
 The Yarrow Stone stands in Whitefield.
-The Whitehope Burn runs nearby.
+The Whitehope Burn (a hope is a small, enclosed valley) runs nearby, just above the stone.

 No comments: